 1. Follow CISA or NIST’s advice for preventing ransomware

 There are multiple frameworks for building a robust ransomware defense, but CISA’s Ransomware Guide and NIST’s Cybersecurity Framework Profile for Ransomware Risk Management are most often recommended.
 Both provide a comprehensive set of guidelines for fighting this threat.
-However, the key question is whether or not you are able to implement the practices and approaches recommended by these frameworks.
+However, the key question is whether you are able to implement the practices and approaches recommended by these frameworks or not.

 2. Invest in the right cybersecurity solution to stop ransomware